raspberrypilearning/secure-messages/en/step_2.md

 --- /task ---

-To make a secret encrypted letter from a normal one, you need to have a secret key.
+To make an encrypted letter from a normal one, you need to have a key.

 You could use the number 3 as the key (but you can use any number you like).